mattburnett-repo/we-move/README.md

 ## Running Tests

-To run the tests for the application, you can use the following command:
+Basic test coverage is provided.
+Run the tests locally, ie not in Docker.
+To run the tests, use the following command at the project root:

-`pytest`
+`pytest tests/`

 This will run the tests for the application.